Pavan-kumar-R06/Stone-Paper-Scissors-game/README.md

 A fun and interactive Rock Paper Scissors game built with HTML, CSS, and JavaScript.
 Challenge your friends or test your luck against the computer! ✨

 # 🚀 Features
- ###### 🖱️ Simple and easy-to-play interface
+ 🖱️ Simple and easy-to-play interface
  🤖 Play against the computer  <br>
- 🎨 Styled with clean CSS
+ 🎨 Styled with clean CSS <br>
- 📱 Responsive design (works on desktop & mobile)
+ 📱 Responsive design (works on desktop & mobile)  <br>
- ⚡ Fast, lightweight, and no external libraries
+ ⚡ Fast, lightweight, and no external libraries  <br>
 # 🖼️ Demo
- 👉 Play the game live here:
+ 👉 Play the game live here: <br>
 #### Live demo